hauspie/ssl-store/README.md

 Usage
 =====
 * `ssl help`
-  Displays this help message
+  Displays this help message.
 * `ssl version`
-  Displays the version of the script
+  Displays the version of the script.
 * `ssl init`
   Initializes new ssl storage.
 If git command is installed, it will initialize it as a git repository.